opentargets/clinical_mining/README.md

 2.  **`union`**: Steps that generate the primary drug/indication DataFrames.
 The outputs of all steps in this section are combined into a single DataFrame.
 3.  **`process`**: Final transformation steps that run sequentially on the unified DataFrame.

-The final, annotated dataset is saved in Parquet format for further analysis.
+The final, annotated dataset (named `final_df` in the config) is saved in Parquet format for further analysis.

 ### Configuring a Pipeline Step